apereo/cas/docs/cas-server-documentation/authentication/OAuth-Authentication-UserProfiles.md

 ---
 {% include variables.html %}

 # User Profiles - OAuth Authentication

 The requested user profile may be rendered and consumed by the application using the following options.

-## Nested
+{% tabs oauthprofiles %}

+{% tab oauthprofiles Nested %}

 By default, the requested user profile is rendered using a `NESTED` format where the authenticated principal and attributes are placed inside `id` and `attributes` tags respectively in the final structure.

 ```json